 Whole body system treatment

-Oriental medicine also has a unique view about diet and herbal therapies.
+East Asian Medicine also has a unique view about diet and herbal therapies.
 It defines the how the body pertains to the five elements of nature; water, wood, fire, earth and metal.
 Once your constitution or five element picture is determined, specific diet and herbal recommendations are recommended individually.

 Qi Gong, an ancient form of health exercise, uses breath and movement to improve strength and core vitality.

-With these concepts in mind, Oriental Medicine is truly a unique a whole body system treatment.
+With these concepts in mind, East Asian Medicine is truly a unique a whole body system treatment.
 Since it is a gentler form of medicine an average course of treatment is 2- 6 months for a long term problem.
 I have seen significant pain relief in one treatment or may take several.
 A recommended whole body system health plan includes a diet and herbal therapy based on your constitution, plus Qi gong exercise and acupuncture treatments.